The complete ridge trail of the Rodnei Mountains

 (818m, west end) and Pasul Rotunda

-, and can be split into three parts (see Route Description section below).
+(against white background) and can be split into three parts (see the Route Description section below).

-Backpacking along the main ridge of Rodnei Mountains is a very nice experience, especially in nice weather.
-If you can devote a few days for this beautiful area, perhaps this is the best journey to take.
-The trail is long, but has no difficult parts (walking is all you have to do).
-As there are no huts nearby along the route, prepare for nomadic circumstances.
-Nevertheless, designated camping sites
+Backpacking along the main ridge of the Rodnei Mountains is a very nice experience, especially in nice weather.
+If you can afford to spend a few days in this beautiful area, perhaps this is the best hike you can do here.
+The trail is long, but has no difficult parts - walking is all you have to do.
+As there are no huts along or near the route, prepare for nomadic conditions.
+Nevertheless, designated campsites

-are quite well partitioned over the range, and most of them are situated near springs.
+are quite sensibly distributed, and most of them are situated near springs.
 In the 2010s two unmanned refuges

 Sharing your own experiences about this trail is very welcome.
 Also, feel free to report any typos, broken links, etc.